Merathilis/ElvUI_MerathilisUI/README.txt

+### Note!
+UI Does not currently work for WoW 7.2.0, but a beta of KkthnxUI is in progress and will be available as soon as possible.

 What does this Plugin do?:
  ElvUI_MerathilisUI is an external ElvUI Mod.
 Mostly for the Design in Class Color with a few additional Features.